kubermatic/docs/content/kubermatic/main/tutorials-howtos/applications/add-applications-to-cluster/_index.en.md

 KKP Applications are managed via the `ApplicationInstallation` custom Kubernetes resource.
 ApplicationInstallations reside in the user-cluster and represent a desired state of an Application.
-For a full reference of all supported fields, please check the [ApplicationInstallation Reference](#applicationinstallation-reference) Section of this guide.
+For a full reference of all supported fields, please check the [ApplicationInstallation Reference]({{< ref "../../../architecture/concept/kkp-concepts/applications/application-installation" >}})

 ```yaml
 # Example of an ApplicationInstallation